devops329/devops/instruction/playwright/playwright.md

 ### Visual code coverage

-If you want to be able to see what lines are covered by the NYC report you can install a VS Code extension such as [Cover](https://marketplace.visualstudio.com/items?itemName=hindlemail.cover).
+If you want to be able to see which lines are covered by the NYC report you can install a VS Code extension such as [Cover](https://marketplace.visualstudio.com/items?itemName=hindlemail.cover).

 ## ☑ Assignment

-Create an project based on the instructions provided above.
+Create a project based on the instructions provided above.
 Change the `App` component to be the following.
 Install Playwright and create tests until you get 100% code coverage with this new code.

 **index.tsx**